 Mode of Action of an Autoclave

-In medicine and biotechnology, a sterilizer that uses hot, saturated steam to kill microorganisms is called an autoclave.
+In medicine and biotechnology, a sterilizer that uses hot, saturated steam to kill microorganisms is referred to as an autoclave.

-The hot saturated steam condenses on the cooler sterilized material, releasing its energy.
-This leads to the coagulation of the protein in the cell and the destruction of the cell[1].
-However, not only the moist heat as a heat carrier influences the mortality of an organism.
-The water content within the cell also plays a decisive role.
-The lower the water content, the greater the heat resistance.
-This is why killing bacterial spores is so challenging!
+The hot saturated steam condenses on the cooler items being sterilized, releasing its energy.
+This causes the proteins in the cells to coagulate and the cells to be destroyed.
+However, not only moist heat as a heat carrier affects the mortality of an organism—the water content within the cell also plays a crucial role.
+The lower the water content, the higher the heat resistance.
+This is why killing bacterial spores is so demanding!

 When is something considered sterile?

-Sterile means that no viable microorganisms are present anymore (according to EN 556).
-This includes the killing of microorganisms as well as their dormant stages.
-In practice, however, this state can never be confirmed with absolute certainty.
-An acceptable measure for the sterilization of medical devices is that a product can be considered "sterile" if the probability that a viable microorganism is present on or in the product is less than or equal to 1 x 10^-6.
-To achieve this, certain conditions must be met during sterilization.
+Sterile means that no viable microorganisms are present (according to EN 556).
+This includes the destruction of microorganisms and their dormant stages.
+In practice, this state can never be confirmed with absolute certainty.
+For the sterilization of medical products, a product may be labeled “sterile” if the probability that a viable microorganism is present on or in the product is less than or equal to 1 x 10^-6.
+To achieve this goal, certain conditions must be met during sterilization.

 • Sterilization time